emiyl/twewy/README.md

-# The World Ends With You (Nintendo DS) - Reverse Engineered Codebase
+# The World Ends With You (Nintendo DS)

 This repository contains a reverse-engineered codebase for *The World Ends With You* (TWEWY) for the Nintendo DS.
 The goal of this project is to study and understand the game's code and mechanics.
-No "ports" or modifications are planned or supported in any form by this repository, and such use cases will **never** be supported or considered.
+All code is produced by individual contributors without the use of assets or files produced by their original creators. **No assets are included.
+This repository CANNOT build a functional ROM without the user supplying a legitimately obtained copy of the game.** No "ports" or modifications are planned or supported in any form by this repository, and such use cases will **never** be supported or considered.

 ## Prerequisites